ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Validator data are collected in a struct named `validators.GetValidatorOutput` which holds for each active validator, its `NodeID`, its `Weight` and its `BLS Public Key` if it was registered.

 Note that a validator `Weight` is not just its stake; its the aggregate value of the validator's own stake and all of its delegators' stake.
-A validator' s `Weight` gauges how relevant its preference should be in consensus or Warp operations.
+A validator's `Weight` gauges how relevant its preference should be in consensus or Warp operations.

 We will see in the next section how the P-chain keeps track of this information over time as the validator set changes.